 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Basom has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Basom has few renters and college students.
 But the biggest reason it is quieter in Basom than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Basom may be for you.

-The citizens of Basom are slightly less educated than the national average of 21.84% for the average city or town: 15.35% of adults in Basom have a bachelor's degree or advanced degree
+The percentage of adults in Basom with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.35% of adults in Basom have a bachelor's degree or advanced degree.

 The per capita income in Basom in 2022 was $27,760, which is low income relative to New York, and lower middle income relative to the rest of the US.
 This equates to an annual income of $111,040 for a family of four.